 After following the government workers enrolled in the Whitehall study for 7.5 years, striking differences in the health of participants were found across employment grades.
 Interestingly, even when the baseline effects of age, blood pressure, cholesterol, smoking, and height were adjusted through statistical analysis, it still was found that compared with the most senior employees (administrators), there was a strong linear relationship between job grade and mortality from coronary heart disease, with twice the mortality for professional executives, three times more for clerical workers, and four times more for the lowest grade workers (Figure 5-1).
 Remarkably, more than 60% of these large differences in mortality from coronary heart disease were attributable to job grade differences, and only 40% of the effect could be explained by traditional risk factors.

 Linear relationship between job grade and mortality.
 CHD, congestive heart disease.
 (Reproduced with permission from Marmot MG, Rose G, Shipley M, Hamilton PJ.
 Employment grade and coronary heart disease in British civil servants.
 J Epidemiol Community Health.
 1978;32(4):244-249.)

-This seminal study identified the profound effects of social factors, such as job status, in the production of health and ushered in an era of evolving research highlighting the compelling and complex ...
+This seminal study identified the profound effects of social factors, such as job status, in the production of health and ushered in an era of evolving research highlighting the compelling and complex relationship ...